 - 1/2 teaspoon of mustard seeds

-- 2 teaspoon salt + 2 cups water (to make the brine)
+- 2 teaspoon salt (Kosher, sea, or canning) + 2 cups water (to make the brine)

-- Make the brine by adding a teaspoon of non-iodized salt (sea, kosher, or pickling salt) to a cup of water.
+- Make the brine by adding a teaspoon of salt to a cup of water.
 Add to the jar.
 Repeat until the water cover the turnips.

 - Place a fermentation weight on top of the turnips.
 Make sure that all of the turnips are under the brine.

 - Cover and close the jar.
 Leave it at room temperature to ferment for about 7 days.
 Remember that if you are not using a special fermentation lid you will have to "burp" the jar once a day.
-This means that you have to open the jar for a few seconds each day to let the gas out.
-Then close it again.
+This means that you have to twist the lid, wait a couple of seconds and twist it back (don't lift it).

-During the fermentation process you will notice bubbles form at the top of the jar and some of the brine might spill out.
-The brine will also become cloudy.
+During the fermentation process, you will notice bubbles rising to the top and form forms at the top of the jar and some of the brine might spill out.
+The brine will also become foggy.
 This is normal.

-I used a ratio of one teaspoon salt for every cup of water here.
-If you like a more salty brine you do 1.5 teaspoons of salt per cup of water.
+Brine - I used a ratio of one teaspoon salt for every cup of water here.
+If you like a more salty brine you can go up to one tablespoon of salt per cup of water.